Mukesh-217/Exploring-AWS-Image-Recognition-for-Visual-Insights-in-the-Cloud/README.md

 3.Amazon DynamoDB: Amazon DynamoDB is a serverless, NoSQL database service that enables you to develop modern applications at any scale.

-4.Amazon sAPI Gateway: An API gateway is a component of the app-delivery infrastructure that sits between clients and services and provides centralized handling of API communication between them.
+4.Amazon API Gateway: An API gateway is a component of the app-delivery infrastructure that sits between clients and services and provides centralized handling of API communication between them.